 More than 18 million people visit Cardiff each year, which makes it the 6th most popular alternative tourist destination according to National Geographic.

-Cardiff has a very diverse population with a history of trade connections, post-war immigration and foreign students who attend university.
+Cardiff has a very diverse population with a history of trade connections, post-war immigration and international students who attend university.
 At the 2011 census, the racial and ethnic composition of Cardiff was:

 - White: 84.7%